Information regarding Oregon AFSCME Council 75

 Oregon AFSCME is member-driven.
 The union is governed by a statewide Executive Board; the E-Board is elected every two years by delegates to the union’s biennial convention.
 The full Executive Board meets quarterly.
 A 15-member sub-group, the Executive Committee, is comprised of the union’s top elected officers and meets monthly.

 The current President of Oregon AFSCME is Jeff Klatke.
 Klatke is a Senior Treasury Accountant at Home Forward (the former Housing Authority of Portland) and a member of AFSCME Local 3135.

 Ken Allen is the Oregon AFSCME Executive Director, a position he has held since 1995.
 While many unions elect their executive director, that is not the case with AFSCME.
 The AFSCME director is hired by the Executive Board.

-Other key staff members include Greg Schneider, the union’s Field Services Director; Joe Baessler, the union’s Political Director; Sue Lee-Allen, the union’s Organizing Director.
+Other key staff members include Andy Friedman, the union’s Field Services Director; Stacy Chamberlain, the union's Collective Bargaining Director; Joe Baessler, the union’s Political Director; Sue Lee-Allen, the union’s Organizing Director.
 Don Loving is the union’s Communicarions Director and, as such, the primary media contact.
 Click here for a full listing of Oregon AFSCME staff and offices.